2018: Maybe and then again Maybe Not

 Mark Hurst of Creative Good makes the point clearly:

-Compare this [the launch of the iPhone X] with the original iPhone launch from 2007, in which Steve Jobs demonstrated a complete revolution in how people would use smartphones.
+Compare this with the original iPhone launch from 2007, in which Steve Jobs demonstrated a complete revolution in how people would use smartphones.
 The iPhone solved chronic problems in smartphones of the time – managing contacts, three-way calling, accessing voice mail – while adding a number of other benefits.
 There simply was nothing else like the iPhone when it launched.

 In the short-term Apple is selling a lot of iPhone Xs, but the pace of real, user-led innovation has slowed.
 This is leading to a rise in apathy.
 Many consumers, loyal and committed Apple upgraders, have not been pursuaded to trade up to the X.